AAre you a hothead under pressure or do you tend to

 like caffeine and nicotine because these heavily tax the nervous system.
 And again,

-acids, particularly DHA, and EPA that help insulate and protect your nerves.
+omega-3 fatty acids, particularly DHA, and EPA that help insulate and protect

 - Make a “mad diary” to track your anger patterns.